Date: April 4, 2020

-We managed to snare a Bald Eagle late in the survey.
+We managed to snare a Bald Esgle late in the survey.
 Alex and I gathered him

-Alex secures the hood, gripping one strap with a hand and the other with
+Alex secures the hood, gripping one strap with his hand and the other with his

 A hooded eagle is a calm eagle.
 Whew!

-Alex slides boots over the feet and tightens the straps, removing the risk of
+Alex slips boots over the feet and tightens the straps, removing the risk of

-Alex holds the eagle, now with a hood, boots and a wrap known as
+Alex holds the eagle with hood, boots and a wrap known as an aba.

 Glenn, Alex and I get ready to apply the bands and take a blood sample.